Office: Science Center # 205

 - Member of Phi Sigma Biological Honor Society, Gamma Delta Chapter, May 1998- to the present

 - ASBMB Travel Fellowship for the 17th International Congress of Biochemistry and Molecular Biology (SanFrancisco, CA) and the Young Scientists' Program (Asilomar, CA), August 1997

 - Molecular and Cellular Biology Training Grant (U.C.
 Davis) 1993- 1995

-Outside of the classroom and lab, Mary tries to spend as much time as possible with her husband, Todd Novak, and baby daughter, Bridget.
+Outside of the classroom and lab, Mary tries to spend as much time as possible with her husband, Todd Novak, and her children, Bridget and Steven.
 She enjoys hiking, backpacking, and wine-tasting.
 She likes to travel, but doesn’t get to do it as often as she’d like.
 Other hobbies/interests include music, cooking, gardening, home improvement, reading, and knitting.
 Maintaining close ties with her parents, siblings, nieces/nephew, and friends is extremely important to her as well.